Active Category Design

 When you want help

-You don't need me to do this.
 The tools are right here, and they work.

 But sometimes the stakes are high, a raise, a reposition, a category to lead, and you want someone who's run this process a hundred times in the room with you.
 That's when founders bring me in.